rehmanh/555-TeamProject/README.md

 3. Install django using pip `pip install Django`
 4. Verify django installed using `python -m django --version`.
 Should be at least 4.1
 5. Clone this project, navigate to project directory
-6. Install react and react Dom "npm install react react-dom",
+6. Install react and react Dom `npm install react react-dom`
-7. Install dependencies "npm install"
+7. Install dependencies `npm install`